dekoza/mtgpl/ODY.rst

 :mtgtip:`Hallowed Healer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/5/254d5bf0-f985-4919-a142-d4578ae9a38e.jpg?1562901960|https://scryfall.com/card/ody/25/hallowed-healer?utm_source=api>`
    |tap|: Prevent the next 2 damage that would be dealt to any target this turn.

    Threshold — |tap|: Prevent the next 4 damage that would be dealt to any target this turn.
-Activate this ability only if seven or more cards are in your graveyard.
+Activate only if seven or more cards are in your graveyard.

 :mtgtip:`Karmic Justice<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/2/c2ffb8e7-7ae3-4846-b3da-ca6b4598eb7c.jpg?1562931482|https://scryfall.com/card/ody/26/karmic-justice?utm_source=api>`